 Wishy-Washy or Absolute Truth

 By the time a scientific concept reaches the point of broad consensus, it has been thoroughly scrutinized, viewed from multiple angles, tested, challenged, and corroborated by independent teams.
 Since scientists are careful to leave room for new information, they express conclusions in terms of probability.
-Even long-standing science may not be called "proven" because of the understanding that fresh evidence might come to light tomorrow, which could necessitate reevaluation.
+Even long-standing, evidence-supported scientific conclusions may not be called "proven."
+This is because of the understanding that fresh evidence might come to light tomorrow, which would necessitate reevaluation.
 So rather than using words like "definitely true," or "guaranteed," or "always," or "never," scientists use phrases like "based on what we know right now, this is the most likely explanation."

 That may sound wishy-washy or inconclusive, but it is how scientists speak.
 "Based on what we know right now, this is the best explanation" is just about the closest you will get to hearing a scientist say "This is the absolute truth."